tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_merlin at="(20:22)" %}>

-When merlin is presumed to be dead in "A Servant of two masters" Arthur cannot accept that Merlin is dead and <mark num=2>the freakin king of Camelot goes by himself</mark> [On screen: "(Not by himself)"] <mark num=1>to look for a servant</mark>!
+When merlin is presumed to be dead in "A Servant of two masters" Arthur cannot accept that Merlin is dead and <mark num=2>the freakin king of Camelot goes by himself</mark> <u>[On screen: "(Not by himself)"]</u> <mark num=1>to look for a servant</mark>!
 Guys this isn't a one-time thing!
 It keeps happening.

 </from>
 <james {% include timecode %}>